-The CMDR COE is pleased to announce that the 8th Annual Interagency Interaction in Crisis Management and Disaster Response Conference will take place on 2 - 3 June 2019 in Sofia, Bulgaria.
+The CMDR COE is pleased to announce that the 8th Annual Interagency Interaction in Crisis Management and Disaster Response Conference will be conducted on-line on 14 May 2020 in Sofia, Bulgaria.

 The Conference serves as a platform for information and knowledge exchange and promotes coordination of actions among key stakeholders, both military and civilian, in the CMDR domain.
 Each year the event addresses specific issues from the latter domain and gathers experts from across NATO Allied and Partner countries.
 Main theme for the conference is “Crisis Management in 21st Century”.

 The 2020 Conference features the following panels:

 - Recasting Strategy – A Human-centered Approach to Security.

 We hope to host top-class experts from modern warfare development and management in crisis and disaster domains.
 Details will be provided in due time.

 This panel is intended to stimulate thinking about the vast geopolitical movement characterizing the world today and possible global trajectories during the next decades.
 Our effort is to encourage decision makers—whether in government or outside—to think and plan for long term so that negative futures do not occur and positive ones have a better chance to unfold.
 We are aiming to make this effort as collaborative as possible, believing that a diversity of perspectives enriches the work.
 The panel will focus on some so-called global aspects that we consider as megatrends worldwide.
 Our desire is to promote practice oriented views and researches in the crisis management and disaster response domain.
 We would like to hear opinions coming from professional practices and directly contributing the professional perspectives based on experience and experiments that cover below mention aspects of humankind development.